This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

 “The point of view frames the plot and runs the risk of making assumptions about the sexuality of Achilles, but I don’t think it’s wrong to assume the nature and the bond they felt, “expressed Kurnas, “The Iliad is silent about this, it doesn’t say one thing one way or another.
 It wouldn’t have been uncommon for Greek men to be with Greek men in that era anyway.
 The only red flag would be ‘Why isn’t Achilles talking to a wife’ because, from what I understand, relationships with men would have been expected.
 Representationally, this is important to see, having interpretations of masculinity that vary and don’t fall into traditional stereotypes”

-Having Patroclus as a narrator both humanizes Achilles and illustrates the concept “love is blind.”
+Having Patroclus as a narrator humanizes Achilles and illustrates the adage that “love is blind.”
 A once unsympathetic character is now portrayed in a new light.
-Miller’s choosing to remove many of Achilles’ unheroic actions also pushes this narrative.
+Miller’s deliberate removal of Achilles’ unheroic actions also pushes this narrative.

-Themes of corruption through war are beautifully written with Achilles becoming more monster than man.
+Themes of corruption through war are beautifully written as Achilles becomes more monster than man.

 The novel doesn’t shy away from acknowledging a love-hate view of Achilles.
-While his controversial actions are watered, it shows how our definition of a hero has changed over time.
+While his controversial actions are watered down, it demonstrates how the definition of a hero has changed throughout time.

 The University of Cambridge: Facility of Classics explains how modern-day heroes have courage, selflessness, and physical strength or bravery.
 They’re seen as role models and show humanity’s sense of morality.

 Patroclus is a peacekeeper.
-He’s good with words and acts as the line that makes Achilles more human than god, ultimately keeping the Greeks together.
-While Briseis and Achilles never get along, their dynamic is interesting through the perspective of Patroclus, the common denominator who cares for them both.
+He’s eloquent and keeps Achilles grounded, ultimately unifying the Greeks.
+Despite the indifference of Briseis and Achilles, their dynamic is interesting through the perspective of Patroclus, the common denominator who cares for both of them.

 “The Silence of the Girls”

-Reading “The Silence of the Girls” by Pat Barker, especially after reading “The Song of Achilles”, will give any reader a new view of ancient Greece’s favorite hero.
+Reading “The Silence of the Girls” by Pat Barker after reading “The Song of Achilles” will give any reader a new view of ancient Greece’s favorite hero.

 “The Silence of the Girls” is a feminist retelling of the Iliad focusing on Briseis, a former Trojan queen and Achilles’ slave girl, after the Greek invasion.
-Briseis attempts to adapt to her new role.
-Throughout the novel, she looks for a future beyond the war but those hopes vanish when an argument between Agamemnon and Achilles occurs leaving Briseis in dismay yet again.
+As Briseis attempts to adapt to her new role she looks for a future beyond the war, but those hopes vanish when she’s blamed for Achilles’ refusal to end the war.

-The novel covers realistic situations Trojan women faced, earning a mature rating, this is not appropriate for children or young teens.
-If sensitive to heavy topics, then more research on this book is recommended before beginning or gifting.
+The novel covers heavy topics and realistic situations that Trojan women faced, earning a mature rating; this is inappropriate for children and young teens.

 The dehumanization of the Trojan women is the main theme of the novel.
 Briseis feels unworthy, yet stays determined.
-While the novel doesn’t shy away from showing how slave women were objectified, it reinforces the human aspect.
+While Barker doesn’t shy away from portraying the objectification of slave women, she also reinforces the need for human relationships.

 One of the most jarring examples is when Trojan women and children are hiding from fast-approaching Greek invaders.
-The cries of Achilles can be heard from outside the castle and they know the end is near.
-Briseis makes eye contact with Ismene, a slave girl exploited by Briseis’ husband, and Ismene’s eyes seem to say “It’s your turn now.
+The cries of Achilles can be heard from outside the castle, and they know the end is near.
+Briseis makes eye contact with Ismene, a slave girl exploited by Briseis’ husband, and Ismene’s eyes say, “It’s your turn now.
 Let’s see how you like it.”

-Barker makes a point to show that everything Briseis is about to experience is something common for people to experience in her kingdom.
-It’s cruelty she only realizes once it affects her.
-She acknowledges that “there is no kindness possible between owner and slave, only varying degrees of brutality.”
+Barker shows everything Briseis is about to experience is common for people in her kingdom.
+It’s cruelty, she only realizes it when it affects her.
+Briseis says, “There is no kindness possible between owner and slave, only varying degrees of brutality.”

-There is a focus on the women around Briseis though the reader never learns enough to get attached.
 Anecdotes of other women’s stories are shared resulting in a strong sense of community, but secondary characters have limited development.
-Briseis is observant and relays information as she sees it.
-She is not close to the other women, but appreciates their different viewpoints.
+Briseis is observant and objective.
+She is not close to the other women but appreciates their different viewpoints.

 Some women choose to make a life for themselves with the Greeks while others still see them as the enemy.
 The Trojan women find solace in their community.
 When one girl is set free at the expense of another, they still support her since none have a choice in the matter.